ryan-mcclue/musings/notes.md

 uica.uops.info gives percentage of time instruction was on a port (this is useful for determining bottle-necks, e.g. series of instructions all require port 1 and 2, so cannot paralleise easily) so, although best case say is issue instruction every 4 cycles, this bottleneck will give higher throughput

+# Software Architecture
+amdahls law gives the time taken for execution given a number of cogives the time taken for execution given a number of cores. for this formula (indeed any formula) we can obtain some property by seeing as function parameter approaches infinity. in this case, the parallelising part drops out. brooks law says that simply adding more people to a problem does not necessarily make it faster. if requires great deal of coordination/communication actually slows down.

+solving a problem: 1. decide what you are doing (this can't be open-ended.)
+2. organise groups to achieve this by making these boundaries, we are presupposing that each part is separate, e.g tyres team and engine team; assume tyres and engine cannot be one piece. therefore, the boundaries define what products you can make, i.e. you produce products that are copies of yourself or how you are structured so, in software if we assign teams for say audio, 2d, 3d we would expect individual APIs for each. the org chart is the asymptote, so it's the best case that we make a product as granular as our org chart. it could be far worse and even more granular therefore, communication between teams is more costly than communication within teams. takeaway is that low-cost things can be optimised, high-cost can't be (further away on the org chart) note that communication in code could just be someone checking something in and you pulling it what we are seeing now with modern software is the superposition of orgcharts due to use of legacy codebases now we see org charts in software, where people are artifically creating inheritence hierarcies that limit how the program works this is very bad. the reason it's done is for people to create mental models that help them solve the problem as they can't keep the complexity in their head. it may be necesary to solve the problem, however it shouldn't be looked at as good. however, because it's done due to lack of understanding, the delegation/separation is not done with enough information. so you limit possibilities of the design space. so although, libraries, microservices, encapsulation, package managers, engines may be necessary due to our brain capacity (until neuralink or we figure out a better way to do them) they are not good!
+They limit optimisation as we have already decided separation so always be on the lookout for times when you don't have to do these most people just download hundreds of libraries because they know it works and they won't be worse than any one else.
+WE MUST BE LEAN AND FLEXIBLE IN ORGCHARTS IN COMPANY AND IN SOFTWARE TO INCREASE DESIGN.
+THANK YOU MELVIN CONWAY!

 # Modern Program Woes
 STM32CubeMX (this justs generates code, IDE is full fledged) to download, must get link with email Once installed, a series of pop-up menus just keep appearing spontaneously as it has to download more to satisfy a simple create project